JimmyTan2000/thd-plv2-robot-programming/Reports/ch3-approach.md

             print('⬅️ :', msg.ranges[90])
             print('➡️ :', msg.ranges[-90])

-As we can see from the code above, the function "scan_callback()" is making use of the subscriber to get the data from the simulated Laser Scanner of the bot.
+As we can see from the code above, the function "scan_callback()" is making use of the subscriber to get the data from the simulated Laser Scanner of the robot.
 When the Tb3 node is active, the scan_callback() function will be run constantly and the laser data will be collected at the rate of 5 hertz.
 How do I know that?

 While the node is active, we can see all active topics by running the following command in the shell: